An Actor Develops

 GL: We are currently in the pre-production of the series Stay (Season 2).
 Many might remember Season One that aired on KTN in early 2014.
 It is the series that got me my 1st acting award at the Kalasha Film and Television Awards 2014 as the Best Supporting Character on TV for my character Nico.
 I am excited about Season Two as we also have new cast coming on board.
 The likes of Kaz, Adelle Onyango, Kingwa Kamencu among others while still maintaining the initial cast of Mkamzee Mwatela, Jason Corder, Joed Ngaruiya...so yeah, I am happy about that.

-not know this but I once cast my actors from your website.
+R.O: You seem to have really taken advantage of your IT skills and developed good PR for yourself.
+Many actors have also testified to me of finding jobs through your website.
+You may not know this but I once cast my actors from your website.
 However, I hope you appreciate that our fraternity is also in a way conservative.
 What do you think of those who may dismiss this as too much hype?

 GL: Well, I admit I really do know how to push my name out there.
 I wish many actors could do the same.
 Otherwise we complain that musicians are usually being given more spotlight and we are not.
 Well, it’s because in the public eye, we do not matter - because we do not sell ourselves to the public!
 So corporates would rather musicians brand their products as opposed to actors.